pipelinelabo/datalaiq-wiki/api/playbooks.md

 # Playbooks Web API

-This API is used to manipulate playbooks withing Gravwell.
+This API is used to manipulate playbooks withing DatalaiQ.
 A playbook is a user-friendly way to bring together notes and search queries into a user-formatted document.

 The playbook structure contains the following components: